butla/presentations/2023-03_developer_workflow_with_local_tests_using_docker-compose/slides.md

 # Why have local tests with containers?

-- higher probability that app really works vs. mock-only testing
+- higher probability that app really works vs. tests with mocks and in-memory fakes
 - faster development by enabling local experimentation
 - easier on-boarding of new team members